-The federal government may be about to send you a check.
-A coronavirus-related stimulus bill package that’s being debated in the Senate today includes a provision that would pay most American adults $1,200 each — plus an extra $500 per child in their family.
+The federal government soon will send you a check.
+A new coronavirus stimulus law enacted on March 27 will pay most American adults $1,200 each — plus an extra $500 per child in their family.

-As we have reported, the rebate would start phasing out for people with incomes of more than $75,000.
-For couples who file joint tax returns, that amount is $150,000.
-That means people who make more than those amounts will not receive the full check from Uncle Sam.
+As we reported, the rebate will start phasing out for people with incomes of more than $75,000 to $150,000, depending on their tax-filing status.
+That means people who make more than those amounts will receive less money from Uncle Sam.

 While you wait for your money, following is a slew of smart options for what you can do with the check once it finally arrives.